quantaphp/container/README.md

 use Quanta\Container;

-// Initialize the container with many entries.
+// Initialize the container with an associative array of factories.
 $container = new Container([
     'some.config' => function () {
         return 'config value';